josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 The system has shifted a little since then, but it's clear as can be that the plan from the 1922 'atlanta zone plan' is what got 'ratified' by the supreme court in [1926, ambler v. euclid](https://supreme.justia.com/cases/federal/us/272/365/), and it's what hums along in America today.

-it's why this whole regime is called 'euclidean zoning'.
+this whole regime is called 'euclidean zoning'.
 It isn't a reference to [Euclidean geometry](https://en.wikipedia.org/wiki/Euclidean_geometry), it's a reference to euclid, ohio.
 They're saying the quiet part out loud, and drafting on fake science terms for propagandistic value.

 Euclidean zoning sounds so scientific. 🤢 It's implementing a plan with a simple goal: